Harden scores 44, Rockets bounce back to beat Grizzlies

 Eric Gordon added 16 points, while Danuel House Jr. scored 15.
 Clint Capela had 10 points and 13 rebounds.

 Rookie Ja Morant led Memphis with 23 points and six assists.
 Dillon Brooks scored 17 points.
 Jonas Valanciunas had 10 points and 10 rebounds.

-The game got testy with about two minutes left when Grizzlies forward Jae Crowder appeared to take a shot to the groin while guarding Harden.
-After the foul was called on Crowder, Harden and the Grizzlies exchanged words, leading to Crowder’s ejection.
-Harden was called for a flagrant-1 foul after a review by officials.

-Memphis got within 102-95 with 1:54 left, but Harden’s 3-pointer on the next possession put the game out of reach.

-The first half was much better for the Rockets than Sunday night at Miami, where they trailed by as many as 41 to the Heat before losing 129-100.
-Houston was competitive against Memphis and a late burst in the half gave the Rockets a 62-60 lead at intermission.

-Harden had 25 points by halftime.
-Morant led Memphis at the break with 12.
+Morant was 10 of 16 from the field.

-There were 15 ties and seven lead changes, and the game was still close past the midway point of the third before Houston used an 11-0 run to build a cushion.
+There were 15 ties and seven lead changes, and the game was tied at 70 midway through the third period.

+Memphis, which has seen leads dwindle with poor second-half performances, saw Houston score 11 straight points, including six by Harden, to break the tie and build a cushion.
+Memphis never got closer than six points the rest of the way.

+“Tough third quarter, in a sense, for both teams,” Memphis first-year coach Taylor Jenkins said, “but I really liked the way our guys competed in the second half.”

 TIP-INS

-Rockets: Closed out a four-game trip at 2-2. ….
-Have reached at least 60 points in the first half in four of eight games this season. … Harden has 40-plus points in four straight games against the Grizzlies. … Coach Mike D’Antoni challenged a foul call against Ben McLemore in the fourth quarter, but officials upheld the call after review.
+Rockets: Closed out a four-game trip at 2-2. … Have reached at least 60 points in the first half in four of eight games this season. … Harden has 40-plus points in four straight games against the Grizzlies. … D’Antoni challenged a foul against Ben McLemore in the fourth quarter, but officials upheld the call after review.

 Grizzlies: F Jaren Jackson Jr. (right knee soreness) and G Grayson Allen (left ankle) sat out the game.
-Both left Saturday’s game against Phoenix in the third quarter. … Memphis trailed at halftime for the second time this season. … Were called for five technical fouls in the game. … Were outscored 22-16 in the third.
+Both left Saturday’s loss to Phoenix in the third quarter. … With Jackson out, rookie Brandon Clarke made his first NBA start. … Dillon Brooks grabbed a career-high nine rebounds. … Memphis trailed at halftime for the second time this season. … Were called for five technical fouls in the game. … Were outscored 22-16 in the third.
 Memphis has not won a third quarter this season.

 UP NEXT